 If you were vegan a few years back, you might have had a protein deficiency because you didn’t eat meat or dairy which is an excellent source of protein – but these days and all the advances with foods this is now not an everyday thing.

 Now some people will take a multivitamin that you can purchase in a tablet form which is definitely a step in the right direction, but we can make it so much better with eating actual foods.

 Unprocessed, whole, not out of a tin or packet – these types of foods are the absolute best when it comes to upping our vitamins, nutrients, and minerals.

-We are talking about foods right off the tree, out of the bush or off the vine, your proper farm grown stuff that your great grandad used to grow.
-Proper old school because this day and age everything comes in a packet and made for us – what happened to getting our hands dirty?
+We are talking about foods right off the tree, out of the bush or off the vine, your proper farm-grown stuff that your great grandad used to grow.
+Proper old school because this day and age everything comes in a packet and made for us.

 Then we have the food straight from the farm, off the fishing rod or as close as we can get, you can’t get it any fresher than that, but this is the full product and completely unprocessed.